todofixthis/class-registry/README.rst

 Requirements
 ------------
-ClassRegistry is compatible with the following Python versions:
+ClassRegistry is known to be compatible with the following Python versions:

-- 3.8
-- 3.7
+- 3.11
-- 3.6
+- 3.10
-- 3.5
+- 3.9

-pypy3 is also supported.

 .. note::
-  ClassRegistry is **not** compatible with Python 2.
+   ClassRegistry's code is pretty simple, so it's likely to be compatible with versions not listed here; there's just no test coverage to prove it 😇

 Installation
 ------------